conan-io/docs/reference/tools/apple/xcodebuild.rst

 .. autofunction:: fix_apple_shared_install_name

-This tool will search for all the *dylib* files in the conanfile's *package_folder* and fix both the ``LC_ID_DYLIB`` and ``LC_LOAD_DYLIB`` fields on those files using the *install_name_tool* utility available in macOS.
+This tool will search for all the *dylib* files in the  *conanfile.package_folder* and fix both the ``LC_ID_DYLIB`` and ``LC_LOAD_DYLIB`` fields on those files using the *install_name_tool* utility available in macOS.